 More details about required photos for the DV Lottery.

-All applications must include recent photographs of the applicant, spouse, and each child (including all natural children, legally-adopted children, and stepchildren).
+All applications must include recent photographs (taken within the last 6 months) of the applicant, spouse, and each child (including all natural children, legally-adopted children, and stepchildren).

 All photographs must conform to the following basic specifications: